payu-india/CMS-Chatbot/docs/WEB Integration/prebuilt-checkout-payu-hosted/integration-steps-copy.md

 | Test Environment       | [https://test.payu.in/\_payment](https://test.payu.in/_payment)     |
 | Production Environment | [https://secure.payu.in/\_payment](https://secure.payu.in/_payment) |

-## 1. Start Integration
+## Step 1:  Start Integration

 Follow the below steps to complete the integration:

-### Step 1: Prepare the request parameters
+### Step 1.1: Prepare the request parameters

 First, you need to collect all the necessary information for the transaction.
-Some parameters are mandatory, while others are optional.
+Below is the list of parameters where some are mandatory and others are optional.

 <HTMLBlock>{`
 <div >